joelbeedle/salsa/README.md

     > Drones wont spawn inside solid objects, but they will spawn inside hollow polygons.

   - A square world boundary can be set by checking Draw Boundary and adjusting the size of the sides.
+  - Press `Q` to `undo` the last drawing action, or reset the cursor.

 - To save a map, click `File > Save As` and then enter a name when prompted.
 This will refresh the map registry, so if you want to use the map in a simulation straight away, you can.
 - To load a map, click `File > Load`, and select a map to load.